Timofey-Makhankov/Grader-App/README.md

 - Save Grades for each subject
 - Get the average of the given subject Grade
 - Export the Data in either a JSON or CSV Format
+- rounding to full or .5 grade
+- easily manage grades

 ## Database Schema